MAST1999/Windows-calculator-on-web/README.md

 # Windows-calculator-on-web
-Trying to write a calculator with HTML and CSS
+Trying to write a calculator with HTML and CSS and I added Javascript functionality!